 Improvement Opportunity Discovery: Identify areas where the audit should find opportunities for enhancing privacy practices.

-Timeline and Resource Constraints: Establish realistic timelines and resource limits that ensure audit completion without disrupting business operations.
+Timeline and Resource Constraints: Establish realistic timelines and resource limits that ensure audit completion without disrupting business operations, ideally aligning these with an overarching GDPR compliance implementation roadmap.

 Pre-Audit Preparation and Planning